TheBizzle/ClowCards/README.md

 If you're interested in deploying this application via a single, minified `.js` file, run the `play start` command.
 Then, patiently wait several minutes while RequireJS uglifies the code and builds the output file.
 Once that's done, Play will handle the rest for you.

-__Note__: Some cards are revised or renamed versions of official cards, and some others are entirely custom-made.
-Usefulness to third parties may vary.
-To appropriate the cardset to meet your needs, it shouldn't be too hard to customize the `/app/assets/javascripts/index/cards.coffee` file to properly represent your own cardset.
+__Note__: Some cards are revised or renamed versions of official cards, and some others are entirely custom-made.  <u>Usefulness to third parties may vary.</u>  To appropriate the cardset to meet your needs, it shouldn't be too hard to customize the `/app/assets/javascripts/index/cards.coffee` file to properly represent your own cardset.